 What are the tax implications for retirees in Portugal?

-To understand the tax implications for retirees in Portugal, it is crucial to consult tax professionals for proper financial planning and compliance with tax regulations.
-If you are not a Portuguese tax resident, your foreign income, including rental income or income from retirement funds deposited into your local bank account, generally won’t be taxed in Portugal.
+To understand the tax implications for retirees in Portugal, it is crucial to consult a financial advisor and tax professionals for proper financial planning and compliance with tax regulations.
+If you are not a Portuguese tax resident, your foreign income, including rental income or income from a retirement fund or social security benefit deposited into your local bank account, generally won’t be taxed in Portugal.

 However, Portuguese-sourced income is taxed.
-Before moving, confirm whether your home country has signed a double taxation treaty with Portugal to avoid double taxation.
+Before moving to Portugal, confirm whether your home country has signed a double taxation treaty with Portugal to avoid double taxation.
 When choosing Portugal as a retirement destination, budgeting and thorough financial planning, with guidance from a local tax professional, are essential for optimizing your financial situation.

 How to stay connected with family and friends when retiring in Portugal?